nskybytskyi/nskybytskyi.github.io/education.md

       <div class="collapse" id="collapse-4">
         <small>
           I turned my confusion into a constructive path by refocusing on chemistry for some time.
 A month or so of preparation resulted in 4<sup>th</sup> place at national olympiad.
 Ukrainian conversion system to diplomas is the following: top 3 people get the first diploma (gold medal), next 6 participants get second (silver), and from 9 to 12 more contestants get third (bronze).
 Mathematicians are somewhat flexible regarding these numbers, with the jury voting for the exact cutoffs based on the difference in points between participants.
-For example, I earned only half of a point (out of 140) less than the third place finisher, and the next participant was about 10 points down from me.
+For example, I earned only half of a point (out of 140) less than the third-place finisher, and the next participant was about 10 points down from me.
 On a math olympiad, such a situation most probably would've resulted in me getting the first diploma.
 However, chemists are somewhat stranger people, sticking precisely to the suggested cutoffs.
         </small>
       </div>